How many students on a team?

 Is there a cost for students to register?

 The Battle of the Books competition is free to participants.
-One set of books is also provided free to each team.
+One set of books also is provided free to each team.

 I don't live in Grand Traverse County, may I compete?